Main Content

 open_system('empc_aircraft/Pitch Angle Response')

-The closed-loop response is identical to the one featured by the traditional MPC controller designed in MPC Control of an Aircraft with Unstable Poles.
+The closed-loop response is identical to the one featured by the traditional MPC controller designed in MPC Control of Aircraft with Unstable Poles.

 References